opsmill/infrahub/docs/guides/jinja2-rfile.md

 rfiles:
   - name: my-rfile                   # Unique name for your rfile
     description: "short description" # (optional)
     query: "tags_query"              # Name or ID of the GraphQLQuery
-    template_path: "tags_tpl.j2" # path to the main Jinja2 template
+    template_path: "tags_tpl.j2"     # Path to the main Jinja2 template
 ```

 > The main Jinja2 template can import other templates